 Lost and found is located at the Visitor Center at Hall Tavern and at the Flynt Center of Early New England Life.

-Children: Please leave baby strollers and back carriers outside of museum houses.
+Children: Please leave baby strollers and back carriers outside of museum houses, and the Flynt Center of Early New England Life.
 Unaccompanied children may not enter museum buildings.

 Pets are welcome on leashes outdoors in the village, but not on the Channing Blake Footpath because of its proximity to farm animals.
-No pets are allowed in any museum building, except licensed assistance dogs.
+No pets are allowed in any museum building, except assistance animals.
 Please clean up after your pets.

 Visitors with mobility challenges should start their visit at the Visitor Center at Hall Tavern, where wheelchairs are available.
 Visitors in wheelchairs are able to gain access to the first floors of several museum houses, the Cooks’ Garden, the Memorial Libraries, the Flynt Center of Early New England Life, the Deerfield Community Center, the Deerfield Inn, and the Museum Store.